stacks-network/stacks/README.md

 <a name="introduction"/>
 ## Introduction

-The open name system (ONS) is a protocol for registering unique names in a decentralized database (you can find more info about ONS here).
+The open name system (ONS) is a protocol for registering unique names in a decentralized database (you can find more info about ONS <a href="https://github.com/opennamesystem/opennamesystem.org">here</a>).

 On ONS, users may register a username and then have that name resolve to a description of their identity as a web user.